SolidSoft-Lda/Royale-StimulsoftReports/README.md

 //if you comment this line, you can test this library in the trial mode StimulsoftReports.setLicenseKey("YOUR LICENSE KEY HERE");

-//you can ignore this line for English language StimulsoftReports.setLanguage("LANGUAGE CODE"); //ex: "pt", "es"
+//you can ignore this lines for English language
+//load from a file => this method shows a warning on Google Chrome about access the xml file StimulsoftReports.setLanguage("LANGUAGE CODE"); //ex: "pt", "es"
+//load from a string => this method may avoid at all any browser warning but requires that you load the language data from another approach (for example from server thru RemoteObject)
+StimulsoftReports.setLocalization("LOCALIZATION XML STRING");
 `````

 Global parameters (parameters added once and shared between all reports)